Call our licensed insurance agents (TTY 711)

 What Is a “mySocialSecurity” Account?

 The Social Security Administration designed the mySocialSecurity website as an online portal to access and change your personal information.
-Here, beneficiaries can revise and access their information without having to wait in a lobby or on the phone.
+Here, beneficiaries can revise and access their information without waiting in a lobby or on the phone.
 By creating a mySocialSecurity account, you can:

 • Access your Social Security statement and benefits